whiplashomega/elthelas2/data/spellsv2/ray-of-sickness.markdown

 **Save For**: not poisoned

-**Damage**: [ { "dice": "2d8", label: "poison", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d8" } ]
+**Damage**: [ { "dice": "3d8", label: "poison", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d8" } ]

 A ray of sickening greenish energy lashes out toward a creature within range.
-Make a ranged spell attack against the target.
-On a hit, the target takes 2d8 poison damage and must make a Constitution saving throw.
-On a failed save, it is also poisoned until the end of your next turn.
+The target makes a Constitution saving throw, on a failure the target takes 3d8 poison damageand is poisoned until the end of your next turn.
+On a successful save they take half as much damage and are not poisoned.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

+**Playtest Note** Damage increased by 1 die, removed attack roll, constitution save only now.